 When you turn on scanning and then select the scan list, your radio sends a group attachment request to attach the scan groups in addition to the selected group.
 Similarly, when you select an Announcement Talkgroup (ATG), your radio sends an attachment of the ATG as the selected group along with the attachment of the associated groups as scan groups.
-If a group associated with an ATG is selected, your radio sends an attachment of the ATG as the selected, your radio sends an attachment of the ATG as the selected group.
+If a group associated with an ATG is selected, your radio sends an attachment of the ATG as the selected group and as a scan group.